-Interestingly, most of my family was or is involved in the arts, including my in-laws!
+Looking back, I have realized that most of my family have been involved in the arts, including my in-laws.

-A full list would be too long, but here are some artists (some of them my teachers), whose work in some way has informed mine: Mark Rothko, Gerhard Richter, Eva Hesse, Jasper Johns, Robert Rauschenberg, Mark Stock, Jay De Feo, Frida Kahlo, Dorothy Cross, Lucien Freud, Martha Alf, Tom Akawie, Julius Hatofsky, Carlos Villa, Franklin Williams, Bruce McGaw, Martine Jardel, Alex Grey, Francesca Pastine, Hifumi Ogawa, P.K.
-Kelly, Hadley Northrop, Ciara Bedingfield, Lesie Bauer, Amanda Haas, Nancy White, Johanna Baruch, Marta Sanchez-Vasquez...and many mlore.
-Some of these artists are good friends, who continue to inspire and teach me.
-My thanks to Bob Hsiang for all these years of photographing my art--and me.
-My deepest thanks to my husband, family, and friends, for all their support.
+A full list would be too long, but here are a few artists whose work has informed mine: Mark Rothko, Gerhard Richter, Eva Hesse, Jasper Johns, Robert Rauschenberg, Mark Stock, Jay De Feo, Frida Kahlo, Dorothy Cross, Lucien Freud, Martha Alf, and my art instructors, Tom Akawie, Julius Hatofsky, Carlos Villa, Franklin Williams, Bruce McGaw, as well as Martine Jardel, Francesca Pastine, Hifumi Ogawa, P.K.
+Kelly, Hadley Northrop, Ciara Bedingfield, Lesie Bauer, Amanda Haas, Nancy White, Johanna Baruch, Marta Sanchez-Vasquez, Alex Grey, plus so many more.
+Some of these artists are still friends who continue to inspire and teach me.
+My thanks also to Bob Hsiang for all the years of excellent photography.
+My deepest thanks to my husband, family, and friends for all their support.